koro/mCube/README.md

 mCube
 =====

-using the walkera magic cube with a computer
+Using the walkera magic cube with a computer.

+Take a look at the wiki for a short explanation of how this works.